WICG/nav-speculation/prerendering-cross-site.md

-# Cross-origin prerendering
+# Cross-site prerendering

-Building on our vision for [same-origin prerendering](./prerendering-same-origin.md), we would eventually like to enable prerendering of cross-origin content.
+Building on our vision for [same-site prerendering](./prerendering-same-site.md), we would eventually like to enable prerendering of cross-site content.

 None of this is implemented or specified in detail yet.
 But, we've spent some time thinking about it, and wanted to capture that process publicly.